 These days, there are so many online tools available that can help you stay organized and keep your clients happy.

 As a designer, my favorite tools include Adobe Photoshop, Illustrator, Indesign, Canva, and Figma.
 Canva and Figma are particularly useful for their collaborative possibilities.
 These tools allow me to create stunning works for logo designs, style guides, flyers, social media posts, booklets, vector designs, and more.

 When it comes to workflow management, the Creative Repute team prefers Milanote.
 It’s an amazing tool that allows you to organize your ideas and projects into visual boards, edit with collaborators in real time, and share results (this comes in handy for a design team in which many files need to be exchanged).
 We also use QuickBooks Time, formerly TSheets, a simple application that makes billing and time-tracking projects easy.

 For communication and meetings, we primarily use GSuite applications such as Gmail, Drive, and Google Hangouts.

 Here’s how I gather information before starting a graphic design project:

 Every client that I work with has unique needs.
 Understanding their goals is all about asking the right questions.
-My Creative Repute team members will go through an initial creative brief process with clients and share the notes with everyone assigned to help bring the project to life.
+My Creative Repute team members will go through an initial brand audit with clients and share the notes with everyone assigned to help bring the project to life.
 When a project is assigned to me, I review the notes to answer these questions:

 - How would you describe your project?